IBM-Blockchain-Archive/fabric-images/README.md

 ## Platform

-The images for the membership services (CA) and peer have been built for the intel (x86), power (ppc64le), and LinuxONE or z Systems (s390x) platforms
+The images for the membership services (CA) and peer have been built for the Intel (x86), Power (ppc64le), and LinuxONE or z Systems (s390x) platforms

 ## Supported configurations